DoctorKhan/The-Social-Game-Book/src/20_part/187_dynamics_of_disconnection.md

 The counter‑move is precise: rebuild the human buffers where charge can be seen, held, and transformed—so it never becomes tinder for the Machine.

+—
+You can’t pour from a cracked container—and you can’t organize with cracked containers either.
+Part III begins with the first repair.